Sparse Randomized Approximation of Normal Cycles: Introduction

 \section{Introduction}

-In many real-world geometric learning applications, one wishes to build statistical models of shape variation.
-For example, in computational anatomy where shapes are most commonly available as discrete curves and surfaces of anatomical structures \cite{Younes}.
-In order to fit such models, one requires a fidelity metric on shapes in order compare the data to shapes generated by the model, and tune the model parameters.
-In the vast majority of such applications shapes of interest are available in varying resolutions, and do not have a consistent parametrization, meaning that simple fidelity metrics relying on known correspondences cannot be used.
-As such, a large literature has been developed on point cloud based metrics such as Chamfer distance, as well as methods for extracting dense correspondences given two shapes.
-However, in general, point cloud distances are \tit{not} geometric and can be very sensitive to noise in the data.
-Furthermore, dense correspondences may not be well defined or unique, which introduces a bias in subsequent shape learning applications based on choice of correspondence mapping used.
+In many real-world geometric learning applications --- for example, in computational anatomy --- one wishes to build statistical models of shape variation, where the shape data are available as discrete curves and surfaces representing anatomical structures~\cite{Younes}.
+In order to fit such models, one requires a fidelity metric on shapes in order to compare the data to shapes generated by the model and tune the model parameters.
+In the majority of such applications, shapes do not have a consistent parametrisation, meaning that simple fidelity metrics relying on known correspondences cannot be used.
+A large literature has been developed on point-cloud metrics~\cite{Hausdorffref,Chamferref} such as Chamfer and Hausdorff distance, as well as methods for extracting dense correspondences~\cite{FINDINGCORRESPONDENCE} between shapes.
+However, in general, point-cloud distances are \tit{not} geometric and do not account for the underlying structure of the shapes.
+Furthermore, dense correspondences may not be well defined or unique, which introduces a bias in subsequent shape learning applications.